diaorui/peek-deck/ai.md

 *Xiaomi MiMo*

-MiMo-V2-Flash is a 309B parameter Mixture-of-Experts (MoE) model with 15B active parameters, featuring a hybrid attention architecture and Multi-Token Prediction (MTP) for efficient long-context reasoning (up to 256k) and agentic workflows.
-It excels in complex reasoning tasks and SWE-Bench benchmarks, offering state-of-the-art performance with reduced inference costs.
+MiMo-V2-Flash is a 309B parameter Mixture-of-Experts (MoE) model with 15B active parameters, optimized for high-speed reasoning and agentic workflows.
+It features a hybrid attention architecture and Multi-Token Prediction (MTP) for efficient long-context processing (up to 256k) and accelerated inference, excelling in complex reasoning and coding tasks.

 `text-generation` `309.8B`